virt-s1/rhel-edge/README.md

 RHEL for Edge test from QE is more like an integration test.
 The test flow aligns with the customer scenario.
 The whole test includes three parts:

-1. RHEL for Edge image building with [image-builder](https://github.com/osbuild/osbuild-composer.git)
+1. RHEL for Edge image building with [osbuild-composer](https://github.com/osbuild/osbuild-composer.git)

     - Build image at OpenStack VM - x86_64
-    - Build image at Beaker server - aarch64

 2. RHEL for Edge image installation and upgrade